IQSS/dataverse/doc/Import Datasets survey.md

     *  *Decision* YES.
 * Creation of new datasets: We can either have a single command with multiple modes (native new, harvest, import), or three different commands with as much code reuse as possible.
 Need to decide on this.
     - *Decision* Separate commands
 * Difference between `UpdateDatasetCommand` and `UpdateDatasetVersionCommand`?
-The latter seems to be a subset of the former.
+    - Seems like the `XXDatasetVersionCommand`s are redundant.
+They should be removed.
+* What about the package `edu.harvard.iq.dataverse.batch.jobs.importer`?
+Can this go away now?
+* Same question about `ImportServiceBean`

 ## Common activities
 * Creating DOIs